-Not only is wearing black clothes bid’dah, but it is also opposed to the teachings of Ahlul Bayt (as) who have severely denounced it.
+On the contrary, and surprisingly, we find many hadith denouncing the practice of wearing black.
 Black clothing has been associated with the clothes of Pharoah, enemies of Ahlul Bayt, Banu Abbas and the inhabitants of the fire.
 The hadith are unconditional and make no exception for periods of mourning like Muharram.
 Neither has Islam ever associated the color black with grief.
-Are we Shias unwittingly donning the clothes of our enemies?
-Or worse, all the people claiming to be Shias today and donning black clothes are knowingly or unknowingly enemies of Ahlul bayt (as) – since the words of masumeen (as) can never be false.
+Are we unwittingly donning the clothes of the very enemies we condemn?

 Hadith on Black Clothes